-The core element of the College’s francophone European Civilization in Paris program is a three-course “Civilisation Européenne” sequence, compressed into the ten weeks of autumn quarter and devoted to the history of Europe with some emphasis on France.
+The core element of the College’s francophone European Civilization in Paris program is a three-course “Civilisation Européenne” sequence, compressed into the nine weeks of autumn quarter and devoted to the history of Europe with some emphasis on France.

 - student support

 - emergency travel insurance (ISOS)

 - round-trip airfare to and from the program site